momura3/til/git/delete-branch.md

+# Delete a branch
-# Delete a branch if it is not merged
+## Delete a branch if it is not merged
 `git branch -D BRANCH`
-# Delete a branch merget to HEAD
+## Delete a branch merget to HEAD
 `git branch --delete BRANCH`